BroadbandForum/obudpst/README.md

 ## Overview
-Utilizing an adaptive transmission rate, via a pre-built table of discreet sending rates (from 0.11 Mbps to 40 Gbps), UDP datagrams are sent from client to server(s) or server(s) to client to determine the maximum available IP-layer capacity between them.
+Utilizing an adaptive transmission rate, via a pre-built table of discreet sending rates (starting at 0.11 Mbps), UDP datagrams are sent from client to server(s) or server(s) to client to determine the maximum available IP-layer capacity between them.
 The load traffic is only sent in one direction at a time, and status feedback messages are sent periodically in the opposite